-Jade plants are some of the hardiest succulents you can grow, which makes them perfect for gardening beginners and people who prefer easy-to-care-for plants.
+Jade plants, aka Crassula, are some of the hardiest succulents you can grow, which makes them perfect for beginner gardeners and people who prefer easy-to-care-for plants.
 They make wonderful additions to succulent gardens, houseplant collections, and outdoor gardens, too.
 As a succulents enthusiast, jade plants will forever have a special place in my home!

-The jade plant is unique to other succulents in that it has woody stems and a thick, woody trunk that gives it a tree-like appearance as it grows.
-Jade plants can actually grow you to 3 to 8 feet tall!
+The jade plant is unique to other succulents in that it has woody stems and a thick, woody trunk that gives it a tree-like appearance as it matures.
+Jade plants can actually grow up to several feet tall, which is why many people love growing it outdoors and using it as a garden filler (like my grandma does!).

 (This post may contain affiliate links).